-What is a hashtag and, most importantly, how can you make hashtags work harder for you and your business?
+What is a hashtag, and how can you make hashtags work harder for you and your business?

 We’ll explain how they came about and talk through some great tips to get smarter with hashtags…